Learning Optimal Topology for Ad-hoc Robot Networks: Introduction

-Chain topologies are a class of formations suitable for robot networks with a single actor robot while the remainder of its peers, except a base robot, solely contribute to the maintenance of the communication flow between the actor and the base robots \cite{li2014topology}.
-However, chain topologies are too restrictive in view of mission dexterity in many applications.
+Chain topologies are a class of formations suitable for robot networks with a single actor robot while the remainder of its peers, except a base robot, solely contribute to the maintenance of the communication flow between the actor and the base robot \cite{li2014topology}.
+These topologies support limited types of missions.
 Instead, cycle topologies are legit options for various missions including surveillance, search and rescue, exploration/excavation, and so on.
-Nonetheless, online computation of a cycle topology corresponding to a robot network essentially entails the computation of the largest cycle, known as backbone, available among the robots of that network.
-This problem is indeed equivalent to checking whether the graph of the network is Hamiltonian, which is an NP-hard problem \cite{krishnamoorthy1975np,mavrogiannis2021hamiltonian}.
-So, for a robot network with even a couple of robots, their optimal topology cannot be analytically achieved efficiently, assuming a set of optimality measures.
+Nonetheless, \y{online computation of a cycle topology corresponding to a robot network essentially entails the computation of the largest cycle, known as backbone, available among the robots of that network.
+This problem is indeed equivalent to checking whether the graph of the network is Hamiltonian, which is an NP-hard problem \cite{mavrogiannis2021hamiltonian}.
+So, for a robot network with even a couple of robots, their optimal topology cannot be analytically achieved efficiently, assuming a set of optimality measures.}